 What We Love About Mid-Century Modern Design

-Mid-century modern refers to a design movement during the 1940s through 1960s that featured clean lines, open spaces, geometric shapes and soft organic curves all with an integration of new materials in building, furnishings and art.
+Mid-century modern refers to a design movement during the 1940s through 1960s that featured clean lines, open spaces, geometric shapes and soft organic curves all with the integration of new materials in building, furnishings and art.

 Minimal and functional, this style featured contrasting colors and materials.
 Wood was used but many unconventional materials for the time were celebrated and integrated including metal, glass and plastic.